Mango and Squid Buddha Bowl – PBS Remake (video)

 Mango and Squid Buddha Bowl is the perfect balance of hot, sour and sweet, topped with the crunch of peanuts and fried shallots.

-Mango & Squid Buddha Bowl
+Mango and Squid Buddha Bowl - PBS Remake

-Mango & Squid Buddha Bowl
+Mango and Squid Buddha Bowl – PBS Remake

 Buddha Bowl or Goi Xoai